Laity: Second Vatican Council

-In this narrower sense, the Council taught that the laity's specific character is secularity: they are Christians who live the life of Christ in the world.
+In this narrower sense, the Council taught that the laity's specific character is secularity: they are Christians who live the life of Christ in the world, simultaneously as believers and as citizens.
 Their role is to sanctify the created world by directing it to become more Christian in its structures and systems: "the laity, by their very vocation, seek the kingdom of God by engaging in temporal affairs and by ordering them according to the plan of God".
 The laity are full members of the Church, fully share in Church's purpose of sanctification, of "inner union of men with God", acting with freedom and personal responsibility and not as mere agents of the hierarchy.
 Due to their baptism, they are members of God's family, the Church, and they grow in intimate union with God, "in" and "by means" of the world.
 It is not a matter of departing from the world as the monks and the nuns do that they sanctify themselves; it is precisely through the material world sanctified by the coming of the God made flesh, i.e., made material, that they reach God.
 Doctors, mothers of a family, farmers, bank tellers, drivers, by doing their jobs in the world with a Christian spirit are already extending the Kingdom of God.
 According to the repeated statements of Popes and lay Catholic leaders, the laity should say "we are the Church", in the same way that the saints said that "Christ lives in me."

 The first official document issued by the Council, Sacrosanctum Concilium or the Constitution on the Sacred Liturgy, also referred to a role to be played by "qualified lay persons" (Latin: laicis congruis qualitatibus).